elephantsofneptune/presidency/README.md

     Then { validate uniqueness of user_id }

 home/index.html.erb
-  displays list of presidents for voting if user has not voted displays voting results to date if user has voted sets the current user's id as the voter inside the form sets candidate id in form upon selecting radio box
+  user has not voted
+    has h1 title
+    displays form with list of presidential candidates has logout link
+    displays a voting form with radio inputs user has voted
+    has h1 title to show result
+    shows list of presidential candidates
+    shows total votes
+    shows candidate votes
+    shows percentage of votes won

 logins/show.html.erb
   displays the login screen
 ```

+Finished in 0.58875 seconds (files took 2.18 seconds to load)
+48 examples

 ## Some related reading: